Understanding Bill C-18: Canada's Online News Act and its proposed rules, explained

 So, what does this bill, and the responses from the tech giants, actually mean for Canadians?

-In brief, Google and Meta have taken the position that they'll eliminate access to news content on their platforms, rather than pay to host it, so Canadians may no longer see it appear on Facebook, Instagram and Google.
+In brief, Meta has taken the position that it will eliminate access to news content on its platforms, rather than pay to host it, so Canadians may no longer see it appear on Facebook and Instagram.

-Instead, audiences will have to seek news out directly from media organizations on their websites and apps, or on other platforms such as "X", since the content produced by Canadian news organizations will be blocked by Meta and Google.
+Instead, audiences will have to seek news out directly from media organizations on their websites and apps, or on other platforms such as "X", since the content produced by Canadian news organizations will be blocked by Meta.

 What is Bill C-18?